Reviews You Can Rely On

 Carry Style Tote

 We are continually impressed by the Engel HD30.
-In our lab tests, it provides top-notch insulation, keeping raw foods appropriately cold (below 40 degrees Fahrenheit) for three days.
+In our insulation tests, it provides top-notch insulation (runner up to the winner, the Yeti Hopper M20 Backpack), keeping raw foods appropriately cold (below 40 degrees Fahrenheit) for three days.
 That's impressive for a cooler of the soft variety.

 This Engel HD30 is remarkably easy to use, too.
 While many soft coolers have bulky zippers that are difficult to use or narrow openings that hinder access, this one does not.
 Despite being water-tight, the zipper isn't hard to use and the tote-style access isn't too tricky for packing.
 On top of that, this is one of the largest coolers we tested, fitting an impressive 48 cans, making it a solid contender to guard your food and drink for a long weekend of camping.
 Despite its bulky size, the Engel is more portable than we expected, featuring an easy two-person carry using the end handles.